-The Chief Executive Officer reports and makes recommendations periodically to the Board on the remuneration package, including bonus arrangements for achieving pre-determined targets.
+The Chief Executive Officer reports and makes recommendations periodically to the Board and the Remuneration Committee on the remuneration packages, including bonus arrangements, for achieving predetermined targets.

-The Remuneration and Nomination Committee is required to evaluate, recommend and report on any proposals made by the Chief Executive Officer relating to management remuneration and conditions of service.
+The Remuneration Committee is required to evaluate, recommend and report on any proposals made by the Chief Executive Officer relating to senior management remuneration and conditions of service.
 The Committee considers that the current executive management remuneration packages are based upon the appropriate local market equivalents and are fair and reasonable for the responsibilities involved.
 The Committee also believes that the remuneration packages are such as to enable the Company to attract, retain and motivate executives having the appropriate skills and qualities to ensure the proper management of the organisation.

-The Committee is also charged with considering and determining any recommendations from the Chief Executive Officer on requests for early retirement.
+The Committee is also charged with considering and determining any recommendations from management on requests for early retirement.

 The terms and conditions of employment of senior executives are set out in their respective contracts of employment with the Company.
-As a general rule, such contracts do not contain provisions for termination payments and other payments linked to early termination.
+As a general rule such contracts do not contain provisions for termination payments and/or other payments linked to early termination.